Last updated on July 17th, 2023 at 05:50 pm

 - Use oxalic acid in powder form for the final coat of polishing Do not use liquid acid.

 - Ensure that the balcony flooring is given sufficient slope towards the balcony spout.

 - Polish the flooring under the kitchen platform before erecting the kitchen platform, vertical pieces.

 - Complete all G.I. plumbing and P.V.C. conducting work before dado fixing.

-- Always take full tile on the opening side of the door for W.C. floor.
+- Always take full tile on the opening side of the door for the W.C. floor.

-- Carefully seal the gap between C.I. nahani trap and cuddappa piece of the kitchen platform sink.
+- Carefully seal the gap between the C.I. nahani trap and the cuddappa piece of the kitchen platform sink.

 - Check the slopes of bottom cut-pieces of a sink, towards the nahani trap.

 - Ensure that the edges of the kitchen platform and sills are properly rounded.

 - The procedure of ceramic tile dado work is the same as the glazed tile.

 DETAILS OF CHART FOR UPDATING THE MOSAIC TILES WORK ACTIVITY

 - At the site, when tiles work is in full swing, it is very difficult to check each and every activity.

 - To achieve proper control over this, prepare one register at site as shown in Format No. 30.1.
 With the help of this register, one can control flooring work very easily.